lesiasemenova/lesiasemenova.github.io/_pages/3_teaching.md

     </li>
     <li>
       <strong>Not all explanations are created equal.</strong><br/>
       Different stakeholders (developers, domain experts, decision subjects, regulators) require different kinds of understanding.
-A method that is useful for model debugging may be harmful or meaningless for user-facing explanations.
+A method useful for user-facing transparency may be fundamentally different from mechanistic approaches used by researchers to reverse-engineer a model’s internal logic.
     </li>
     <li>
       <strong>Multiplicity and underspecification are fundamental, not edge cases.</strong><br/>